 Fridge Recycling and Disposal

-Pure Planet Recycling offers a fridge recycling and disposal service for business customers.
-We collect domestic and commercial fridges, freezers and air conditioning units.
+Pure Planet Recycling provides fridge recycling and disposal services to business customers.
+Our collection service handles both domestic-style and commercial refrigerators and freezers.
+This includes recycling medical fridges, vending machines, catering refrigeration and air conditioning units.

 We are an Authorised Treatment Facility (ATF) for electrical waste.
 Our staff collect fridges from all types of businesses, schools and organisations.
-Using our fleet of vehicles, we offer a nationwide collection service.
+Using our fleet of vehicles, we offer a secure and reliable collection service.

-At the time of disposal, we provide a Hazardous Waste Consignment Note.
-The paperwork details the number, weight and hazardous components of the fridges.
-It gives a paper traceable route of what happens to your waste.
+Upon collection, we provide a Hazardous Waste Consignment Note.
+The paperwork details the number, type and weight of the fridges.
+This is an auditable route of disposal.

-We recycle all our refrigerants at a fridge recycling plant.
+We recycle all our refrigerants at a fridge recycling plant here in the UK.
 They follow strict procedures to remove and treat each hazardous component.

-We can offer competitive pricing due to the large volume of fridges we dispose of.
+We offer competitive pricing due to the large volume of fridges we dispose of.
+Domestic customers can find a local recycling location here.

 Booking a collection of old fridges and freezers is as easy as;